-A 100% refund of basic and/or non-resident fees will be given to students who drop all classes or withdraw from the university no later than Sunday, January 12, 2014.
+A 100% refund of basic and/or non-resident fees will be given to students who drop all classes or withdraw from the university no later than Sunday, January 13, 2013.
 Refundable fees include basic registration fees, non-resident fees, course fees and the miscellaneous SJSU fees.

-A prorated refund will be given to students who withdraw from SJSU from the first day of instruction, January 23 through April 8, 2014.
+A prorated refund will be given to students who withdraw from SJSU from the first day of instruction, January 23 through April 8, 2013.

-Students who drop units resulting in a lower fee structure and/or mandatory fee obligation will be entitled to a refund of applicable tuition and mandatory fees up to the end of the designated SJSU Late Registration drop period on Monday, February 4, 2014.
+Students who drop units resulting in a lower fee structure and/or mandatory fee obligation will be entitled to a refund of applicable tuition and mandatory fees up to the end of the designated SJSU Late Registration drop period on Monday, February 6, 2012.
 There are no refunds for individual course drops after this date.

-See www.sjsu.edu/bursar/payment_refunds/prorata_refund/index.html for detailed information on refund percentages.
+See www.sjsu.edu/bursar/fees/refunds/ for detailed information on refund percentages.

-Financial Aid Students
+Refunds - Financial Aid Students